Student Wellbeing

 Transfers to third countries

-On occasions it may be necessary to share your personal data with organisations based outside the European Economic Area (EEA) for purposes of arranging financial, disability, mental health or health related support.
+On occasions it may be necessary to share your personal data with organisations based outside the European Economic Area (EEA) to arrange financial, disability, mental or physical health-related support.

-When it is necessary to share your data with organisations outside of the EEA, we will ensure that appropriate safeguards are in place to protect your personal data.
+When it's necessary to share your data with organisations outside of the EEA, we'll ensure that appropriate safeguards are in place to protect your personal data

 Student Health and Wellbeing Service